 To successfully raise Mason Bees, you must shadow manage the two seasons, of their life cycles.
 The time they are active and the time they sleep.
-When they are active you must provide, ensure, that they have wildflowers or fruit trees, a nest, and mud.
+When they are active you must provide, ensure, that they have wildflowers or fruit trees, a nest, that will provide shelter from wind and rain, and mud if your pollinators are Mason Bees, and soft leaves like lilac leaves for nest construction.

 Wildflowers, a nest, and mud when active.